Coty quarterly revenue falls 3% as Europe lockdowns dent makeup demand

+Retail & ConsumerCoty quarterly revenue falls 3% as Europe lockdowns dent makeup demand

-May 10 (Reuters) - Cosmetics maker Coty Inc reported third-quarter revenue on Monday that fell 3.3%, as sales of its beauty products were pressured by COVID-19 lockdowns.
+Cosmetics maker Coty Inc (COTY.N) reported third-quarter revenue on Monday that fell 3.3%, as sales of its beauty products were pressured by COVID-19 lockdowns.

 Restrictions in certain parts of Europe, including UK and France, imposed to curb surging virus cases hampered demand for the company's products including Rimmel lipsticks.